Meet the LeanOhio Team

 The team used the best ideas from all three subgroups to come up with a final redesign.
 The transformed process maintains the integrity of thorough registration while making it a model of efficiency.
 The new process has just 26 steps, compared to 183 with the previous approach.
 It has 5 decision points (compared to 39 before), 6 handoffs (compared to 29), and 2 loopbacks (compared to 10).

 Perhaps most important of all, the team estimates that when all the improvements are implemented, it will take 4½ to 10 days to process a registration -- compared to 19 to 51 days with the original process.
-The job will get done in just one-fifth the time
+The job will get done in just

 it used to take.